New Zealand’s relationship with Belgium was forged not only on the battlefield, but also through efforts here at home.

 - Events in your town – Check out our events calendar to find events in your area.

-- Passchendaele activities and events – See how the Battle of Passchendaele is being commemorated during the centenary of the First World War.
+- Passchendaele activities and events – See how the Battle of Passchendaele was commemorated during the centenary of the First World War.

-- Battle of Passchendaele commemorations – Commemorative services for the Battle of Passchendaele will be held in New Zealand and Belgium on 12 October 2017.
+- Watch the Battle of Passchendaele commemorations – Commemorative services for the Battle of Passchendaele were held in New Zealand and Belgium on 12 October 2017.

 - Free images you can use – Looking for photos to use in your project?
 Check out this link for a treasure trove of copyright-free images you can use.